mathspp/mathspp/pages/02.blog/p020-make-24-with-3-3-8-8/item.en.md

 I heard of this from the same friend who told me about the ["Fold the alphabet"][fold the alphabet] problem.

+Were you able to solve this problem?
+Let me know your thoughts in the comment section down below!

 See you next time!

 [24 Game]: https://en.wikipedia.org/wiki/24_Game